NormFrenette/GatsbyBlog/content/blog/Looper/parts-list/index.md

 ###### Looper and Buffer Separate Option:

 You still need three switches and you can use the switches above - but they are overkill for your need.
-To save money:ny switch that stays in the position you switch it (not momentary) will do
+To save money, any switch that stays in the position you switch it (not momentary) will do
 - Buffer Switch: You only need a simple on-off toggle switch (2 pins) - like [this one on Amazon](https://www.amazon.ca/HOUTBY-Miniature-Toggle-Switch-Dashboard/dp/B07FHYZWW1).
 In fact, any switch that stays in the position you switch it (not momentary) will do.
 - Play/Rec/Stop Momentary foot stomp switch: exactly same as above (no change)
 - Run/Edit - Mode switch: I recommend you use the same switch as above.
 In reality you only need a 2 pin latching foot switch (that is NOT momentary) - but I find them very difficult to find (they are all momentary) - so best stick with the 6 pin 2PDT latching foot switches that are easy to get.